 - Anxiety or anger that it is interfering with your life

-- Concerns about sexual choices or behaviors
+- Concerns about sexual issues

 - Feeling lonely or withdrawn from others